Diabetes – Diagnosis, Symptoms and Treatment

 - Hemoglobin A1C ≥6.5%

 Besides serum glucose and hemoglobin A1C levels, other commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), thyroid function (TSH, free T4), and cholesterol levels.
-Your doctor will also typically perform a urinalysis and check a urine microalbumin level.
-If you have hypertension or symptoms of heart disease, your doctor may obtain a chest x-ray, EKG (electrocardiogram), and ultrasound of the heart (echocardiogram).
+Your doctor will also typically perform a urinalysis and check a urine microalbumin level which is a marker of kidney damage.
+If you have hypertension or symptoms of heart disease, your doctor may obtain a chest x-ray, ECG (electrocardiogram), and ultrasound of the heart (echocardiogram).

-Your doctor will also likely order blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), cholesterol levels, urine microalbumin, and urine analysis.
+Your doctor will also likely order blood tests such as a CMP (comprehensive metabolic panel), CBC (complete blood cell count), cholesterol levels, urine microalbumin, and urinalysis.

-If they suspect that you have heart disease they will likely obtain an EKG (electrocardiogram), and ultrasound of the heart (echocardiogram).
+If they suspect that you have heart disease they will likely obtain an ECG (electrocardiogram), and an ultrasound of the heart (echocardiogram).

-For patients with type 1 diabetes, the goal of insulin therapy is to provide a physiologic amount of insulin by giving a basal level of insulin (daily or twice-daily injections of a long-acting insulin, or continuous insulin pump) and pre-meal bolus doses of a short-acting insulin.
+For patients with type 1 diabetes, the goal of insulin therapy is to provide insulin in a similar manner to the pancreas natural release of insulin.
+This is done by giving a long-acting insulin that works throughout the day, known as “basal” insulin, and pre-meal doses of short-acting insulin, known as “bolus” insulin.
 There are a variety of multiple daily injection regimens and the choice of basal and pre-meal bolus insulin depends upon patient preference, lifestyle, and cost.
-Continuous subcutaneous insulin infusion uses only short-acting insulins.
+It is possible to give insulin continuously throughout the day using an insulin pump.
+In this case, only short-acting insulin is used as basal insulin is given in small doses every few minutes by the pump.

 Examples of intermediate-acting insulin include: